Care guides

 Natural material

-Timber is a living material, which gives it beautiful grain patterns and colouring that vary from piece to piece.
+piece and make solid timber furniture so desirable.
 It also means it’ll continue to react to its environment and respond to fluctuations in temperature and humidity.
 As your timber furniture settles into its new home, some natural wood movement is to be expected.
-This is nothing to worry about and an intrinsic part of its character.
+This is nothing to worry about and is an intrinsic part of its character.

 The right wood for the right purpose